-These pages are from the most recent Flood Insurance Agent's Manual containing current and historical listings of all CRS communities, their class, and insurance discount.
+These pages are from the most recent Flood Insurance Agent's Manual containing current and historical listings of all Community Rating System communities, their classes and insurance discount.

-This link shows how many communities participate in the CRS in each state and the distribution of communities by CRS Class in each CRS Class.
+This link shows how many communities participate in the program in each state and the distribution of communities by class in each Community Rating System Class.

 Community Rating System Participation National Map

-The CRS Participation map of the nation shows the wide range of communities that participate in CRS.
-CRS participation attracts all kinds of communities including small, large, inland, coastal, arid, etc. The map also includes the approximate territories served by the ISO Field Specialists who work with individual communities.
+The participation map of the nation shows the wide range of communities that participate in the Community Rating System.
+Participation attracts all kinds of communities including small, large, inland, coastal, arid, etc. The map also includes the approximate territories served by the ISO Field Specialists who work with individual communities.

 Community Rating System Participation by FEMA Region Maps

-The CRS FEMA Regional map indicates communities that participate in CRS and from which states.
+The Community Rating System FEMA Regional map indicates communities that participate in the program and from which states.

-The CRS State maps depict communities that participate in the CRS and communities with the greatest risk to flooding, as measured by the number of flood insurance policies in effect.
+The Community Rating System state maps depict communities that participate in the program and communities with the greatest risk to flooding, as measured by the number of flood insurance policies in effect.

 Community Rating System Series and Activity Posters

-These posters provide simplified descriptions of the CRS.
-2013 CRS Coordinator’s Manual changes are highlighted.
-The posters could be useful to explain and promote the CRS.
+These posters provide simplified descriptions of the program.
+The 2013 Coordinator’s Manual changes are highlighted.
+The posters explain and promote the program.
 The files are formatted to print large posters suitable for wall display.

 NFIP/CRS Update Newsletter